hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	NOTE: Delta can be either positive or negative.

-NOTE: In the range operations, one can use markers in place of cell addresses, if required.
+NOTE: In these range operations (rcmds), one can use markers in place of cell addresses, if required.

 The marker is specified using the syntax @mMarkerId

-	Ex: If marker m1 corresponds to B10 then instead of say
+	Ex: If marker m1 corresponds to B10 then instead of typing

 		:rgennums B10:D20